 6 Cool Image Captions with CSS3

 CSS3 is really powerful.
-It used to be that we need images or a bunch of JavaScript codelines to make a simple transition effect.
-Nowadays we can do the same with only CSS3.
+It used to be that we needed images or many lines of JavaScript code to create a simple transition effect.
+Nowadays, we can achieve the same result using only CSS3.

 In this tutorial, we will show you how to create image captions with various transitions simply using CSS3.